WolfoIsBestWolf/ror2-WolfFixes/mod_WolfoFixes/README.md

 - - They just put it on the normal Lemurians instead of the Devoted ones.

-Treeborn Canopy & Helminth Hatchery being blacklisted from Random Stage Order.
+## Spawn Pool fixes

+A Bulwarks ambry using the wrong dlc1 spawn pool
+A Bulwarks ambry spawning the wrong Alpha Construct
+A Bulwarks ambry spawning the wrong XI Construct

+Limits Altar of Gold to 1 per stage.

+Drone Combiner no longer spawns with Devotion.
+Drone Shop can now spawn with Sacrifice.

+Child & Grandparent not spawning during Parent family event.

+- Simu-Sanctuary & Simu-Commencement not being able to spawn Lunar Buds which would still take credits.

-## Client specific fixes
+## Multiplayer / Client fixes
-Prevents Halcyon Shrine entityState nullref on Client.\
+Prevents Halcyon Shrine entityState nullref on client.\
-Removes the log spam from Halcyon Shrines on Client.
+Removes the log spam from Halcyon Shrines on client.

 Aurelionite Fragments & Potentials now spin for clients.\
 Prayer Beads desyncing for clients, leading to various issues.\